Paolalarrazabal/Bamazon/README.md

 ### The Node app prompts the user with two questions.

+The first question asks the customer for the product ID, which is located in the first column of the products table.

 ![](images/ss1.png)

-After the customer specifies the product ID (located in the first column of the products table) Bamazon will ask how many units of the product they would like to buy.
+After the customer specifies the product ID Bamazon will ask how many units of the product they would like to buy.

 ![](images/ss2.png)